-Since the watch is rated for an impressive depth of 300 meters (30 ATM,) the Oris Maldives Limited Edition is equipped with a helium escape valve (HEV) and sports a solid case back, which is painted with an electric blue Manta Ray logo.
+Since the piece is rated for an impressive depth of 300 meters (30 ATM,) the Maldives is equipped with a helium escape valve (HEV) and sports a solid case back, which is painted with an electric blue Manta-Ray logo.

-According to the Swiss watchmaker, it is going to donate CHF 20 (around $24 USD) from each watch sold to Bluepeace (which makes it less than 1 per cent from a recommended street price of the timepiece.)
+According to the brand, it is going to donate CHF 20 (around $24 USD) from each limited-edition model sold to Bluepeace (which makes it less than 1 percent from a recommended street price of the timepiece.)

-Since the whole run of the Oris Maldives is going to be limited at only 2000 pieces, the guys at Bluepeace will receive less than $50,000 for their cause.
+Since the whole run is going to be limited at only 2000 pieces, the guys at Bluepeace will receive less than $50,000 for their cause.
 Clearly not too much to help an NGO that really tries to save the world.